Who can use online library resources from off campus?

 You may not be authorized to access that particular database from off campus.
 Some databases are accessible to WSU faculty, staff, and students, but not to WSU affiliated hospitals.

-If you are authorized to use the online resources off-campus and you believe you typed your campus username and password correctly and you are still having trouble logging in, you may wish to check that:
+If you are a Wright State patron and you believe you typed your campus username and password correctly and you are still having trouble logging in, you may wish to check that:

 - Your caps lock is off.

 - You are not adding extra information when typing your name, such as an initial.

-If you are still having problems, please call the Information Desk at (937) 775-2925 or fill out the online access problem form .
+If you are still having problems, please call the Information Desk at (937) 775-2925 or Ask a Librarian .

 Why did I get a cookie error?

 Both our proxy server and certain databases send "cookies" when you connect to them to verify, during your session, that you are an authorized user.
 If your browser reports an error receiving a cookie it may be currently set to disallow cookies.
 Follow the directions below to accept cookies.

-Firefox: Tools/Options/Privacy and make sure that the “Accept Cookies from Sites” option is checked.
+Firefox: Menu Bar/Options/Privacy/History and select "Use custom Settings for history."
+Make sure that the “Accept Cookies from Sites” option is checked.

 Internet Explorer: Tools /Internet Options/Privacy and make sure your security level is medium (or above) or, if you have a custom level, that cookies are not disabled.

 Safari: Edit/Preferences/Security and select “Only From Sites You Navigate To” from the Accept Cookies options.

 Why did I get a "404 Error" (File Not Found) or a "Server not Found or DNS Error" or other "error" page?

 - An incorrect URL, outdated link or a missing page

 - Some aspect of your network is down or very busy

 Whenever you get an error page, especially one that doesn't come from the library, it is important to note what the error page says, the URL you were trying to access (and from where) and other relevant information.
-Please fill the online access problem form with specific URLs and domain for further resolution.
+Please Ask a Librarian for further help.

 Why did I get a "Page cannot be displayed" or "Page not found" error?